Connect with us

 office

-Right now, your company’s branding – including a logo and colours – could permeate through many visual aspects of day-to-day operations.
-That branding could appear – to list a few examples – in ad campaigns, on social media accounts and in print publicity materials such as leaflets and brochures.
+Right now, your company’s branding – including a logo and colors – could permeate many visual aspects of day-to-day operations.
+That branding could appear – to list a few examples – in ad campaigns, on social media accounts, and in print publicity materials such as leaflets and brochures.

 However, have you spread that branding to the physical components of your office, too?
-If not, you could be missing out on a valuable opportunity – here’s why, plus how you could make amends.
+If not, you could miss out on a valuable opportunity – here’s why and how you could make amends.

-Customers and clients would garner a particular impression of your company’s branding from such promotional resources as leaflets, brochures and websites.
-Imagine, then, how confused they could feel if they arrive at your workplace and it looks far from what they had expected.
+Customers and clients would get a particular impression of your company’s branding from promotional resources such as leaflets, brochures, and websites.
+Imagine how confused they could feel if they arrive at your workplace, and it looks far from what they had expected.

 What are the ingredients of consistent branding?

-While your company’s brand mission and value propositions should naturally feed into its branding, don’t lose sight of technical aspects, too, when considering how your brand could be applied to decor.
-What iconography, colours, fonts, typography and graphic styles does your brand use elsewhere?
-See whether you could effectively transfer those to your corporate decor.
+While your company’s brand mission and value propositions should naturally feed into its branding, don’t lose sight of technical aspects when considering how your brand could be applied to decor.
+What iconography, colors, fonts, typography, and graphic styles does your brand use elsewhere?
+See whether you could effectively transfer those to your corporate set.

-On the subject of colours, keep in mind that some could even stimulate productivity in your workers.
+On the subject of colors, remember that some could even stimulate productivity in your workers.
 This would be true of warm tones, while such cool tones as blues and greens can be comparatively soothing, making them well-suited to break rooms, as Small Business Trends explains.

 What kind of leader are you?

-History has plenty of examples of inspirational leaders, but not all of them used exactly the same means of achieving success.
-That’s why you should consider whether your branding – and so, by extension, your office decor – reflects your particular leadership style.
+History has plenty of examples of inspirational leaders, but not all used precisely the same means of achieving success.
+That’s why you should consider whether your branding – and, by extension, your office decor – reflects your leadership style.

-You could adopt this kind of mindset when getting in touch with workplace interiors experts who could help you to redesign your space.
+You could adopt this mindset when contacting interior workplace experts who could help you redesign your space.